mdfarhansadiq/CPRoadmap/README.md

 > If you know how to code, then you must know how to calculate the time complexity of a code.
 So, check the "Big O Notation.txt" file.
 Whenever you code for a problem, you have to calculate the time complexity.
 It is one of the best ways to practice it.

 ## Next one thing is "Space Complexity".
-> It is the calculation of memory usage of code
+> It is the calculation of memory usage of code.

-###### For Math Idea & Technique:** You can check and read the "Math.pdf" file.
+## > For Math Idea & Technique: You can check and read the "Math.pdf" file.
 Here, you can learn some math tricks.

 -------In Sha Allah-------